 Anglers of all stripes love fishing in Central Oregon waterways—where they enjoy the region’s cool, deep river channels; chilly reservoirs; and protected waters that allow bass, kokanee, and several species of trout to thrive.

 The Metolius River—just outside Camp Sherman—is noted for its productive runs of wild rainbow trout and kokanee salmon.
 (Just be sure to check with the Oregon Department of Fish and Wildlife for gear and catch restrictions before casting your fly.)
-And just outside Sunriver, Crane Prairie Reservoir is renowned for its trout and bass populations; boat rentals, gas, tackle, and other services are available between April and October at the reservoir’s Crane Prairie Resort.
-Want to know where else to cast a fly or catch your dinner?
-For more on fly fishing on the Deschutes.
+Near Sunriver, Crane Prairie Reservoir is renowned for its trout and bass populations; boat rentals, gas, tackle, and other services are available between April and October at the reservoir’s Crane Prairie Resort.
+Read more on fly fishing on the Deschutes.

 Kayaking and Canoeing

-From mountain lakes to high-desert reservoirs, you’re never far from your next epic canoeing or kayaking adventure.
+From mountain lakes to high-desert reservoirs, you’re never far from your next canoeing or kayaking adventure.

-The 15-mile-long Prineville Reservoir State Park, for instance, offers plenty of room to paddle alongside rugged rock formations, sprawling hillsides, and elegant pine forests; watch for deer or elk lapping up the reservoir’s water on its quieter stretches of shoreline.
-Sparks Lake, surrounded by lava rock and forests of fir, is another popular paddling spot in the Deschutes National Forest; highlights include waterfowl and wildlife sightings, gorgeous sunset views, and Cascade peaks rising above the horizon.
-Ready to hit the water?
+The 15-mile-long Prineville Reservoir State Park, for instance, offers plenty of room to paddle alongside rugged rock formations, sprawling hillsides, and elegant pine forests.
+Sparks Lake, surrounded by lava rock and forests of fir, is another popular paddling spot in the Deschutes National Forest that’s beloved for gorgeous sunsets and views of nearby Cascade peaks.
 Get more ideas for kayaking and canoeing in Central Oregon.

 The upper Deschutes River around Bend, Sunriver, and Tumalo is known for its wide channel, slow currents, shallow waters, and scenic natural surroundings—all of which make it the perfect place to go floating each summer.